Ernie Elliott: Marxism

-Fall from grace
+Internal tensions

 Some of his underlings took to his new ideas but for most within the arch-conservative UDA, including the leadership, Elliott's flirtation with Marxism was dangerously subversive.
 The British Intelligence Corps, which considered the UDA no threat to their interests, were also deeply worried by Elliott's new interests.
 In particular they feared the possibility of a relationship developing between elements of the UDA and the Official IRA.

 As a consequence, the military authorities decided that it was imperative to remove Elliott and so they enlisted loyalist veteran and British agent William McGrath to lead a whispering campaign designed at blackening Elliott's name.
 Charles Harding Smith returned to Belfast in December 1972 and was informed by his allies in the WDA that in his absence the UDA in West Belfast had become closely involved in racketeering.
 They added that not only had Elliott done nothing to stop this crime wave, but that he had also reaped financial benefits from activities such as hijacking trucks carrying alcohol and selling the goods in shebeens.
 Harding Smith called a meeting of Shankill commanders, inviting all but Elliott, ordering a cleaning up of UDA activities.
 Those present, many of whom had themselves been involved in the crimes, all placed the blame on Elliott.